- Google Calendar

-Boise State offers two choices of wireless networking for the Boise State Community, as well as campus guests.
+Boise State offers wireless networking for the Boise State Community, as well as campus guests.

-Students, faculty & staff may access the BroncoPrint system from University lab computers, as well as laptop computers via eduroam wireless access.
+Students, faculty & staff may access the BroncoPrint system from University lab computers, as well as laptop computers via the eduroam wireless network.

 Visit BroncoPrint for more information.

 The Office of Information Technology offers network services to support the University’s technical operations and research mission.
-To view a list of services, visit oit.boisestate.edu/network/ and select an option from the menu at left.
+To view a list of services, see OIT’s A-Z services index.

 The OIT Help Desk is available for any questions you may have about network services.
-You can reach us at 426-4357, or via e-mail at email@example.com
+You can reach them at (208) 426-4357, or e-mail firstname.lastname@example.org.

 Boise State’s Help Desk at The Zone offers assistance with all technology throughout campus.
-Assistance specific to staff can be found at oit.boisestate.edu/staff/.
+Visit OIT’s website to learn about Zone locations and hours.

 Telephone, email, chat or personalized concierge service for all of your Boise State technology needs.
-Want to hook up your phone or tablet to BroncoMail or Google for Education?
-Need assistance with Blackboard Learn or BroncoWeb?
+Want to hook up your phone or tablet to G Suite?
+Need assistance with Blackboard Learn or myBoiseState?
 Want help getting rid of pop-up windows on your personal laptop?
-Need help?
-Just ask!